gwoo/hap/README.md

 	identity = "~/.ssh/admin_rsa"
 	addr = "10.0.20.11:22"

+	[deploy "get-hostname"]
+	host = one
+	host = two
+	cmd = hostname

 	[build "initialize"]
 	cmd = ./init.sh
 	cmd = ./update.sh
 	cmd = echo "initialized"

 ## Usage
 		Usage of ./bin/hap:
 				--dry=false: Show commands without running them.
 		-f, --file="Hapfile": Location of a Hapfile.
 				--force=false: Force build even if it happened before.
 				--help=false: Show help
 		-h, --host="": Host to use for commands.
 Use glob patterns to match multiple hosts.
 Use --host=* for all hosts.
+		-v, --verbose=false: [deprecated] Verbose mode is always on

 		Available Commands:
-	hap build          Run the builds and commands from the Hapfile. hap c <command>    Run an arbitrary command on the remote host. hap create <name>  Create a new Hapfile at <name>. hap exec <script>  Execute a script on the remote host. hap push           Push current repo to the remote.
+		hap build	        Run the builds and commands from the Hapfile. hap c <command>		Run an arbitrary command on the remote host. hap create <name>	Create a new Hapfile at <name>. hap deploy <name>	Run the named deploy defined in the Hapfile. hap exec <script>	Execute a script on the remote host. hap push		Push current repo to the remote.

 ## Advanced Usage
 Sometimes you want to `build` more than one host.
 If the hosts follow a similar pattern